spinnaker/spinnaker.github.io/community/releases/next-release-preview/index.md

 Now in Spinnaker 1.26 we added support for "caching" git repositories, so only the first time the repository is needed it will be cloned, and subsequent times clouddriver will do a `git pull` to only download updates.
 It is expected that this dramatically improves execution times and reliability when working with big repositories.

-This is an op-in feature that is disabled by default, to use it you need to add to clouddriver profile configuration the following options:
+This is an opt-in feature that is disabled by default, to use it you need to add to clouddriver profile configuration the following options:

 ```yaml
 artifacts: